gruppe-i-co-design/paper/paper.md

 -- NEW  (OVERVIEW)

 The unsorted array on the left side is ready to be sorted in serially;  on the right, our "Register cells" and the cells' size are the same as the unsorted array.
-We are storing the elements in the register cell in increasing size from top to bottom.
+We are storing the elements in the register cell and  increasing size from top to bottom.
 Our main objective is to place each new element in the right position based on what is currently inside the register cell.

 Step 1